dlab-berkeley/MAXQDA-Fundamentals/README.md

 analytic features including visual, memo and the Questions, Themes and Theories (QTT) tools.
 We will briefly touch on the MaxQDA Team cloud-based version.
 Instructors will share recommended resources.

+## Learning Objectives

+After completing this workshop, you will be able to:

+* Navigating the MaxQDA interface, including the Document System, Code System, Document Browser, and Retrieved Segments panels, and understand their purpose in qualitative data analysis.
+* Import and organize different types of data into MaxQDA, such as text documents, PDFs, spreadsheets, and multimedia files, to efficiently manage qualitative datasets.
+* Manually code sections of your data and use MaxQDA’s autocoding features, allowing you to label, categorize, and analyze large datasets efficiently.
+* Understand key analytic tools like the Document Portrait, Summary Grid, and memos, and apply them to identify patterns and summarize themes.
+* Understand the basics of MaxQDA TeamCloud, enabling team collaboration on projects by sharing files, tracking changes, and managing versions in real-time.

 ## Installation Instructions